ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 estimation is used.

-If a target value is deemed influential, greater than the calculated threshold, an outlier weight is calculated which will reduce the target value to the most extreme retained value when subsequently grossed.
+If a target value is deemed influential, greater than the calculated threshold, an outlier weight is calculated which will reduce the target value closer to the threshold.

-Two-sided winsorisation is out of scope for this specification.
+Two-sided Winsorisation is out of scope for this specification.

 ## 4.0 Assumptions